benzookapi/shopify-barebone-app-sample/README.md

 - If you see the error page with the message like `"YOUR_APP_NAME is expired, this is an old app which no logner works after..."` during top page rendering in Shopify admin, check and fix the following major issues.
   - Do not use redirection to the old admin URL of "https://XXX.myshopify.com/admin".
 Use the new one of "https://admin.shopify.com/store/XXX", instead.
 Refer to the [migration document](https://shopify.dev/apps/tools/app-bridge/updating-overview#ensure-compatibility-with-the-new-shopify-admin-domain).
   - Your server needs to render the top page at acceptable speed in the right way.
 Too slow access, error HTTP codes, or server shutdown causes the error above in live stores (not in development ones).
-Some cloud plarform like Render, Heroku, etc do the very slow response for the first time in a while with free plans, so you need to swtich to ngrok hosting or pay those services for higher performence.
+Some cloud plarform like Render, Heroku, etc do the very slow response for the first time in a while with free plans, so you need to swtich to [Cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) hosting or pay those services for higher performence.

 # TIPS